Tiger Woods says he's 'looking forward' to playing the Masters

 In the run-up to his return, Woods said he has played about four to five times a week.
 That preparation, while not exactly tournament play, has been crucial.

-“If my back feels good, I know I can prepare, I know can play.
+“If my back feels good, I know I can prepare, I know I can play.
 I know how to shoot scores,” he said.
 “But I need to have my health in a state where I can prepare to get my game ready to play at an elite level.”

 If all goes well – if that back holds up – he’ll be at Augusta in April.